Creating a Community Language School

 Plan your teaching

+Teaching resources are also very important.
 There are several ways to find resources for teaching your language:

 - Ask others who are already teaching your language in NSW - you can look for schools that teach your language here.